ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 # Exercise 5 - Governance Risk and Compliance

-In this exercise you will go through the Compliance features that come with Red Hat Advanced Cluster Management for Kubernetes.
-You will apply a number of policies to the cluster in order to comply with global security and management standards.
+In this exercise, you will go through the compliance features of Red Hat Advanced Cluster Management for Kubernetes.
+You will apply several policies to the cluster to comply with global security and management standards.

 **NOTE!** The exercise depends on the ACM application deployed in the previous exercise (NOT the application deployed using ArgoCD).
-If the application is not available in your environment, run the next command to deploy it -
+If the application is not available in your environment, run the following command to deploy it

 ```
 <hub> $ oc apply -f https://raw.githubusercontent.com/michaelkotelnikov/rhacm-workshop/master/04.Application-Lifecycle/exercise-application/rhacm-resources/application.yaml
 ```

-**NOTE!** Make sure that the `environment=production` label is associated with the managed cluster!
+**NOTE!** Ensure the `environment=production` label is associated with one of your managed clusters!

-Before you start creating the policies, make sure to create a namespace to populate the CRs that associate with RHACM policies.
+Before creating the policies, create a namespace to populate the CRs associated with RHACM policies.

 ```
 <hub> $ cat >> policies-namespace.yaml << EOF